 I'm particularly intersted in issues of communal grief, mourning, and bereavement.
 Also, I'm interested in the religious response to Covid-19.

 I'm staying at home these days, that is, in Erfurt, set in Eastern Germany.
 My commute to the Ruhr University – roughly 400 km to the west – thus has been put to a hold.
 I have a background in waste studies, while also becoming increasingly interested in matters of energy production.
 I’d like to understand how pollution affects bodies, but also how the reactions to the pandemic are changing the way pollution is discussed and experienced.
 You can contact me via mail: firstname.lastname@example.org

 I'm currently based in Troy, NY where I recently completed a PhD in Science and Technology Studies.
 I'll soon be living in NYC to attend medical school.
 I can be reached at amorgan14[at]gmail[dot]com

 I've long been interested in the disaster of routine medical care in the U.S. healthcare system.
 As far as COVID-19 is concerned, I'm particularly interested in how the long-term health impacts of intensive care are conceptualized and communicated (including Post Intensive Care Syndrome (PICS)) and the tensions between acute and chronic illness, broadly.

-I'm in Glendale, CA, working on my dissertation at UCLA in the Graduate School of Education.
-My research uses Youth Participatory Action research to examine children's health knowledge of the chronic illness and organ (heart) transplantation.
+I live in Glendale, CA. I completed by PhD at UCLA in the Graduate School of Education in 2020.
+I am interested in collaborative, visual, and experitmental research methods.
+My dissertation used youth participatory action research (YPAR) to examine children's health knowledge of the chronic illness and organ (heart) transplantation.
 I am interested in how COVID-19 impacts youth educational experiences and reinforces educational disparities.

 I can reached at ntanio[at]gmail[dot]com